What is RegEx in Excel VBA?

 Step 1: Go to Visual Basic Editor (Alt + F11)

 Step 2: Go to Tools and References.

 Step 3: Now you will see references to the VBA Project.
 Scroll down and select “Microsoft VBScript Regular Expression 5.5”

 Step 4: Now click on OK.
 We can access this RegEx object now in VBA coding.

 Example – Now I will show you one simple example.
 Assume you have the words “Sales 2019, Sales 2018, and Sales 2017”.
 If you define the pattern as [0 – 7] it matches all the numbers between 0 to 7, so our matches will be 201, 201, and 2017 in each string.

 VBA RegEx Pattern

-The pattern of VBA RegEx function looks intimidating and takes some time to understand the pattern.
+The pattern of the VBA RegEx function looks intimidating and takes some time to understand the pattern.
 We can see two kinds of a sequence of characters here one is “Literal Characters” and another one is “Metacharacters”.

 - Literal Characters search for the exact match of the provided string.
 For example, the literal character sequence “EFG” simply looks for all the matches of “EFG” in the provided text.

-- Metacharacters are nothing but a combination of characters with exact meaning in RegEx pattern.
+- Metacharacters are nothing but a combination of characters with exact meaning in the RegEx pattern.
 This completely different than Literal Characters.
 It is a huge topic to cover, below are some of the important syntaxes.